 Copy Editing vs. Proofreading: The Importance of Being Human

-Copy editing and proofreading are two critical steps in the publishing process.
-So what is the main difference between copy editing and proofreading?
-Why is proofreading so important in business?
-I explore the answers to these questions in this blog post.
-I will also describe why you should never rely solely on a computer to edit your most essential documents; another pair of human eyes is needed!
+Copy editing and proofreading are critical steps in the publishing process.
+What is the main difference?
+Why is proofreading important in business?
+This blog explores these questions and describes why you should never rely solely on a computer to edit your most essential documents.
+Let me convince you that another pair of human eyes is always necessary!

 Copy Editing vs. Proofreading: The Main Difference

-Copy editing is the process of checking for mistakes in accuracy, clarity of meaning, and formatting.
-On the other hand, proofreading is the process of correcting grammar, punctuation, and spelling in a given text.
-Proofreading is typically the final step toward completion, and often occurs after a round or two of copy editing.
+Copy editing involves correcting mistakes in content, clarity of meaning, syntax, and sentence structure (using concise language, active voice, etc.).
+In contrast, proofreading is performed after copy editing and is the process of checking grammar, punctuation, and spelling.
+While copy editing and proofreading are related, proofreading is typically the final step toward completion.
+It often occurs after a round or two of copy editing.
 While proofreading is inherently part of the copy editing process (editors cannot help themselves), a “final proof” should always be given once all content and copy editing revisions are made.

-Proofreading is essential in business because it ensures that your documents are error-free.
-This makes you look professional and trustworthy to your clients.
+Proofreading is essential in any type of writing because it ensures your documents are error free.
+After ensuring that your intended meaning is clear and suitable for the target audience (i.e., copy editing), writers must proofread.
+It makes you look more professional and trustworthy to your clients.
 If you submit a document with errors, it can reflect poorly and may even cost you the contract.
-A business document, or any sort of important communication, should go through much more than a simple spell check before being sent to a client.
-Editing is a skill set.
+Any important communication should go through much more than spellcheck before being sent to a client.
+Copy editing and proofreading is a skillset.
 Editors are thrilled to take on the challenge of perfecting your document so that you can focus on your own set of skills and abilities.

 What is the Main Purpose of Proofreading a Paper?

-The primary purpose of proofreading a paper is to correct any mistakes so that the text is error-free.
-This allows the reader to understand the article's content without being distracted by errors.
-The writing process itself is often a source for creativity.
-During the writing process, many academics and business professionals generate new ideas as the words flow.
-While the creative process shouldn't be interrupted, a final proofread is essential when getting ready for publication or distribution.
-Academic research and business writing are high-stakes and documents get rejected due to residual grammatical errors or if the meaning is at all unclear.
+I will say it again.
+The primary purpose of proofreading a paper is to correct mistakes so that the text is error free.
+This allows the reader to understand the content without being distracted by errors.
+The writing process is often a vehicle for creativity and developing ideas.
+During the writing process, authors, academics, and business professionals generate new thoughts as words flow.
+While the creative process shouldn't be interrupted, copy editing and a final proofread is essential when getting ready for publication or distribution.
+Academic research and business writing are high-stakes; documents get rejected due to residual grammatical errors or if the meaning is unclear.

 What is the Main Action a Writer Takes When Proofreading?

-When proofreading, a writer's main action is to read through the text carefully and identify any mistakes.
-They then correct these mistakes using the appropriate tools (i.e. grammar checker, spellchecker, etc.).
-Often this is performed by the writer themself.
-However, hiring a professional proofreader and copy editor will ensure your final product is both error-free and appropriately communicates your intended message.
-The type of editing you need will depend on the importance of your document.
-Hiring a professional for copyediting and proofreading is often a critical step that should not be skipped.
+When proofreading, a writer's main action is to read through the text carefully and identify grammatical mistakes (content mistakes should have been addressed by this point).
+They correct these mistakes using the appropriate tools (i.e., grammar check and spellcheck).
+Often this is performed by writers themselves (read more about AI in another blog post).
+However, hiring a professional proofreader and copy editor will ensure your final product is error free and appropriately communicates your intended message.
+The type of editing you need will depend on the type of document.
+Hiring a professional for copyediting and proofreading is a critical step that should not be skipped.

 Are Online Plagiarism Checkers Trustworthy?

-Many online plagiarism checkers are not trustworthy because they often produce false positives.
-This means they will report plagiarism even when it is not present in a text.
-Examples are common sentences or clauses used frequently but not specific to the text at hand.
-Furthermore, these checkers are not 100% accurate, so it is always best to proofread your documents yourself.
+Online plagiarism checkers are not trustworthy for being 100% responsible for your content.
+This is because they can produce false positives or “hallucinate.”
+This means they can over or underreport plagiarism even when it is or is not present in a text.
+Examples are common sentences or clauses used frequently but not specific to a given text.
+Since plagiarism checkers are not 100% accurate, it is best to proofread your documents and ensure the content is original and error free.
+Online tools are just that: tools, not replacements for human writing and editing.

-Another reason to watch out for online plagiarism checkers is that they only look for semantically identical phrases and structures.
+Another reason to be wary of online plagiarism checkers is that they only look for semantically identical phrases and structures.
 Artificial intelligence software programs can take an entire document and change exactly enough words to pass a plagiarism checker with only the click of a button.
-However, if it is still content that has been copied and duplicated; it's just different enough to pass a computer algorithm.
+However, this would still be content that has been copied and duplicated; it's just different enough to pass a computer algorithm.

 Do Artificial Intelligence Programs Proofread as Well as a Human?